learningtocodekg/claude/README.md

 2. Analyzes them with Claude (Anthropic AI) to extract trading insights
 3. Displays actionable recommendations in a clean, responsive dashboard

-Perfect for hackathon demos—click a button and see live analysis results in ~30 seconds!

 ## Features